DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/virtual-table.md

 Field | Type | Description
 ------|------|------------
-COLUMN_TYPE | symbol | The data column type's indentifier.
+COLUMN&lowbar;TYPE | symbol | The data column type's indentifier.
-ROW_TYPE | symbol | The data row type's indentifier.
+ROW&lowbar;TYPE | symbol | The data row type's indentifier.
-NODATA_ROW_TYPE | symbol | The nodata row type's indentifier.
+NODATA&lowbar;ROW&lowbar;TYPE | symbol | The nodata row type's indentifier.
-TOP_POSITION | symbol | The top position of the table.
+TOP&lowbar;POSITION | symbol | The top position of the table.
 Used in scrolling.
-BOTTOM_POSITION | symbol | The bottom position of the table.
+BOTTOM&lowbar;POSITION | symbol | The bottom position of the table.
 Used in scrolling.

 ## Plugin Developer Reference